Top 10 obscene Spanish expressions – fun for the whole family!

 P.S.
 I’ve created quite a stir on some expat Facebook groups lately with some of my generalizations.
 Any time somebody sees one of my articles online and just assumes (for no reason whatsoever) that I don’t speak Spanish I just wanna whip them with my C2-level certificate from Instituto Cervantes and tell them that I cago on their puta madre… ¡Hostia!
 Now I can point those hopeless wastes of oxygen to this article, too.
 Not that it’ll help.
 Trolls gonna troll.

 P.P.S.
 Wonderful reader Julio has pointed out that “tirar los tejos” refers to a children’s game, and he’s right.
 I was thinking “tejas” all this time.
-Thanks Julio!
+And I was wrong.
+Thanks for clarifying, Julio!